wp-plugins/readable-names/readme.txt

 1. The admin option page is clear.

+2. The comment form gives a decent hint.

-2. The error messages are user friendly.
+3. The error messages are user friendly.

 == Changelog ==

+= 0.9 =
+* Add option “Required vowels”
+* Add option “Modify the comment form”

 = 0.8 =
 * Add Finnish translation (by Christian Hellberg)